Ellypham92/world-happiness-/README.md

  :notes: Pursuit of Happiness
 </h3>

+### :globe_with_meridians: Context
+The World Happiness Report is a publication of the Sustainable Development Solutions Network, powered by the Gallup World Poll Data.
+The data used in the analysis is collected from the year 2015 to 2022; contains 175 countries ranking by happiness score on a scale from 1 to 8.
+There is no fixed formula to determine what makes a country happy.
+However, in recent years, happiness has become a strongest indicator to judge a country's social progress.
+The happiness indicator has been getting more attention from people accross the globe.

-### :star: Data Preprocessing with Tableau Prep
+### :star: Data Preprocessing
 - Rename the fields for consistency
 - Combine the world happiness reports from 2015 to 2022
-- Remove the unnecessary fields
+- Remove the unnecessary fields in Tableau Prep
 <img width="1000" alt="image" src="https://user-images.githubusercontent.com/64395120/184283157-7f8e61d4-8b3d-4cb0-a952-e3a8ccd48513.png">

+### :bulb:Data

 ### :mag:  Data Cleaning
-- Checking the null values using isnull().sum() in pandas libaray <br>
+- Checking the null values using isnull().sum() in pandas libaray.
 No null values are found
 - Rename the fields using rename() in pandas library
 <img width="922" alt="Screen Shot 2022-08-11 at 11 12 01 PM" src="https://user-images.githubusercontent.com/64395120/184283851-e172305b-8eb5-4982-8c43-c5e113034636.png">

+### Exploratory Data Analysis